Thqrn/ffmpeg-scripts/README.md

 # Audio Combiner
 Combines audio files into a single file, with support for individual volume adjustment and videos.

+# Audio Reencoder
+Reencodes audio to be more compatible.
+Designed for use with After Effects.

 # Audio Replacer
 Allows you to replace the audio in a video using audio from another file.